Cornus foemina Mill.

 Family - Cornaceae

-Habit - Shrub or small tree to 5 m.
+Habit - Shrub or small tree to 8 m, not rhizomatous.

 Leaves - Opposite, simple, petiolate, well-distributed along branches.
-Petioles 0.5-1.cm long, densely pubescent.
-Blades 5-12 cm long, 2-7 cm wide, broadly lanceolate to elliptic or ovate, rounded, angled, or short-tapered at the base, sharply pointed, the surfaces glabrous or sparsely to moderately pubescent with mostly appressed, straight, T-shaped hairs, the undersurface sometimes with microscopic white papillae and slightly roughened to the touch, the lateral veins 3 or 4 pairs, these relatively evenly spaced.
+Petioles 5-15 mm, densely pubescent.
+Blades 5-12 cm long, 2-7 cm wide, broadly lanceolate to elliptic or ovate, rounded, angled, or short-tapered at the base, sharply pointed, the surfaces glabrous or sparsely to moderately pubescent with mostly appressed, straight, T-shaped hairs, the undersurface sometimes with microscopic white papillae and slightly roughened to the touch, the lateral veins 3 or 4 pairs, these relatively evenly spaced, the basal vein arising 1-2 mm from blade base.